openstatusHQ/vercel-edge-ping/README.md

 # OpenStatus | Vercel Edge Ping

-We want to provide you a lightweight version of [OpenStatus](https://openstatus.dev) to monitor your services.
 No library.
 No UI.
 No maintenance.

+We want to provide you a lightweight version of [OpenStatus](https://openstatus.dev) to monitor your services.

-Therefore, we will be using Vercel Edge runtime to monitor your services across 18 regions as simple as possible.
+Therefore, we will be using Vercel's edge runtime to monitor your services across 18 regions as simple as possible.
+Read more about [vercel edge network regions](https://vercel.com/docs/edge-network/regions).

 Choose your [configuration](#configuration) and be ready in 5min to monitor your website or API services.

-You can even one-click deploy the service by adding the stringified array to the `REQUESTS` environment variables. (see [here](#environment-variables))
+You can even one-click self-host the service by adding the stringified array to the `REQUESTS` environment variables. (see [here](#environment-variables))

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FopenstatusHQ%2Fvercel-edge-ping&env=CRON_SECRET,PING_SECRET)